 - Know where you rank.
 When I look at race results, I can see how I stack up against everyone else out on the course that day overall and by gender and age.
 That ranking speaks volumes about an athlete.
 When you look at your small business, do you know where you rank?
 Find out by surveying customers about their experience.
 Ask specific questions about what products or services they use, how they felt about their interactions with your staff, what suggestions they have for improvement, and even how you stack up against other companies.
 Knowing where you stand with customers helps you set realistic goals moving forward.

 Right now I’m in training for my first Olympic-distance triathlon, and I have my eye on each of the above principles.
 At the same time, as I help develop virtual call center strategies for our clients, I’m making sure their systems benefit from seeking the same continuous improvement.
-Do the same for your business and you’ll outpace the field.Categories: Call Center
+Do the same for your business and you’ll outpace the field.Categories: Contact Center